mesosphere/dcos-commons/docs/pages/yaml-reference.md

   * `image`/`networks`/`rlimits`

     These values are respectively equivalent to `image-name`, `networks`, and `rlimits` under `container`.
-Only one of the two sections may be specified at a time.
+In each case, only one of the two may be specified at a time.
 See above.
-(TODO(nickbp) remove duplicate path?)
+(TODO(nickbp) remove one of the two duplicates?)

   * `strategy`